 Being a member of both the WSU community and the Honors community you have the benefit of multiple advisors:

 This is where you start.
 Your academic advisor is a skilled professional who can help you with course scheduling, career planning, internship information, international opportunities, academic success goals, scholarships, etc. Find your college's advising department below:

 Later in your college career, you will meet with your faculty advisor to determine courses specific to completing your major.
 Talk to the staff in your major's department to determine who your faculty advisor will be.

 And of course, your Honors advisor is available to help you with specific questions about Honors courses, the Honors graduation requirements, and specialized scholarship and post-graduate opportunites.
 Below are frequently asked questions related to honors.

-Yes!
+Yes, beginning the first Monday of enrollment week.
 And congratulations for becoming a new member of the Honors College!

 Your Honors Advisor wil be Dr. Kimberly Engber, Honors Dean, or Dr. Jeffrey Stephens, Honors Advisor and Coordinator of National Scholarships & Fellowships.
 To schedule an appointment, email firstname.lastname@example.org, drop by the office in Shocker Hall, Building A (Room A1180), or call (316) 978-3375.

 It is strongly recommended that you meet first with your academic advisor (see links above), but you are welcome to meet with Honors at any time.
 At least once per year, you should meet with your Honors advisor, and especially as questions arise regarding your Honors curriculum.
 Please see the current advising schedule above.
 These are also drop-in hours, so feel free to drop by with questions during this time.
 If you have an urgent question or something that can be handled in 10 minutes or less, please stop by the office in Shocker Hall A1180 anytime between 8:00am-5:00pm.